 This course balances a hands-on approach to furthering professional and technical image production skills with the development of visual literacy through a wide range of design and aesthetic techniques.
-Students will produce a major photographic essay of a single photographic subject through repeated location shooting, anchored by the study of image analysis based on Semiotic and Deconstruction principles and research into projects similar-minded bv other photographers.
+Students will produce a major photographic essay of a single photographic subject through location shooting, anchored by the study of image analysis based on Semiotic and Deconstruction principles and research into similar-minded projects by other photographers.